pstorli/PokerDice/README.txt

   0000 Added Poker Dice title in red at top.
   0000 Added about page.
   0000 Changed icon background to red.
+  0000 Fixed hand to beat logic so compare highest die values 0000 Fixed aboit screen logo.
+  0000 Customized the snackbar, cuz the default one is pretty ugly!

 Resolved Issues Version 1004:
   0000 Added board